IgniteUI/igniteui-docfx/en/components/for_of.md

 ```
 ### igxFor bound to remote service

 The `igxForOf` directive can be bound to remote service.
-You need to use `Observeble` property - `remoteData`(in the following case).
+You need to use `Observable` property - `remoteData`(in the following case).
 Also the `chunkLoading` event should be utilized to trigger the requests to the data.

 ```html
 <div style='height:500px;'>